 It’s the 90th birthday today of Petula Clark, the English singer, actress and composer whose career has spanned eight decades.

-mum remarking that the picture on the album’s cover didn’t particularly look like Petula.
+mum remarking that the picture on the album’s cover didn’t (to her eyes at least) look like Petula.

 Maurice Elvey, who cast her as the precocious orphaned waif Irma in his war drama Medal for the General.
 She was 12-years-old at the time.
 Other films followed, some of which saw her working with the greats of British cinema, including Anthony Newley, Peter Ustinov and Alec Guinness.
 Her television career began in 1946 with an appearance on a BBC variety show, Cabaret Cartoons, which led to her being signed to host her own afternoon series, Petula Clark.
 Her second series, Pet’s Parlour, followed in 1950.

-Her music career began in earnest in the late 1940s, and she had her first UK hit in 1954 with “The Little Shoemaker.”
+Petula’s music career began in earnest in the late 1940s, and she had her first UK hit in 1954 with “The Little Shoemaker.”
 Within two years she began recording in French, the start of a long and successful French-language recording career.
-It was while visiting Paris in the late 1950s that Petula met her future longtime publicist, collaborator and husband Claude Wolff.
+It was while visiting Paris in the late 1950s that Petula met her future longtime publicist, collaborator, and husband Claude Wolff.

 Tony Hatch and Jackie Trent.
 These songs included her signature recording “Downtown,” “I Know a Place,” “My Love,” “A Sign of the Times,” “I Couldn’t Live Without Your Love,” “Who Am I,” “Colour My World,” “This Is My Song” (written by Charlie Chaplin), “Don’t Sleep in the Subway,” “The Other Man’s Grass Is Always Greener,” and “Kiss Me Goodbye.”
 In the U.S., Petula was sometimes referred to as the “First Lady of the British Invasion,” that cultural phenomenon of the mid-1960s which saw rock and pop music acts from the United Kingdom, along with other aspects of British culture, become popular in the United States.